ZapDos7/java-interview-problems/README.md

 - [x] [Reverse a String](https://www.digitalocean.com/community/tutorials/java-programming-interview-questions#1-how-do-you-reverse-a-string-in-java)
 - [x] [Check if a vowel exists in a String](https://www.digitalocean.com/community/tutorials/java-programming-interview-questions#3-write-a-java-program-to-check-if-a-vowel-is-present-in-a-string)
 - [x] [Swap two numbers using the third variable](https://www.digitalocean.com/community/tutorials/java-programming-interview-questions#2-how-do-you-swap-two-numbers-without-using-a-third-variable-in-java)
+- [x] Write a program to sort a sequence of numbers in ascending order.

 ## To Do
 - [ ] The rest of Digital Ocean's problems